 I know you’re thinking this is pink for Valentine’s day… Nope!
 Well maybe… up to you ;) But it’s really a cake with a whole ‘nuther purpose in mind.
-I’m here to let you in on another secret discovery I made in the crazy experimental cake department that will make your cauliflower cake adventures a whole lot smoother, creamier, and dreamier…
+Letting you in here on another discovery I made in the crazy experimental cake department that will make your cauliflower cake adventures a whole lot smoother, creamier, and dreamier…

-Since I shared the first cauliflower cake the other week, these raw-ish cauliflower cakes have already become “a thing” on the web like this beautiful take on it, or this one, or this one, or this one, etc. you get the idea…), and rightfully so — I’m in love with the idea of using this wonderful chameleon of a veggie to act as a lightened up and nut-free alternative in raw cashew-based cakes.
+Given the buzz around them, I knew these raw-ish, yet nut-free cakes had a bright future ahead :) I’m in love with the idea of using this wonderful chameleon of a veggie to act as a lightened up and nut-free alternative in raw cashew-based cakes.
 I get so many inquiries on the subject and am more than happy to supply some nut-free options — because I want everyone to have their cake and have fun playing in the kitchen too, of course :)

 I felt like I’ve struck a goldmine by giving cauliflower a go in many ways with my first creamy cauliflower breakfast bowl, then with the cranberry cauliflower cake.
 Then I improved things with the chocolate cauliflower ice cream cake — I felt that cake was the best one yet…. because I love chocolate and chocolate cake… but also because it helped to fix an area I wasn’t totally satisfied with in my first version of the cauli cake — and that is the issue of creaminess.

 I like my cakes creamy.
 Don’t you?
 Cashews make a perfect creamy and delicious base, as do other select nuts & seeds.
 But just cauliflower on its own, similar to fruit in raw cakes, gets a little “icy”.
 The cacao in the chocolate cake version helped to address that issue, but I couldn’t think of how to fix that in the regular version of the cake.
-I was working on another cake yesterday (because making cakes is a daily occurrence over here these days… ), when an idea struck me…
+Then I was working on another cake — “another day, another cake” is a thing around here ;) — when an idea struck me…

 Enter a bit of coconut cream, and all creaminess problems are solved!
 So simple.
 Why didn’t I think of it sooner?!
 I rushed to make room in one of my occupied springform pans so I could take the idea out for a spin… and voila.
 One creamy, dreamy cauliflower cake is at your service!